Inspiring action on sustainable fashion

 Sarah studied a BTEC Clothing & Textiles then a degree in Fashion Marketing.
 She worked in fast fashion for a while, before deciding that there must be another way and coming to volunteer at Stitched Up in 2017.

 Sarah has now joined the team as our Bookings Coordinator & Workshop Facilitator.

 In the rest of her time she loves walking Truman the dog and working on her handmade wardrobe with Buffy on repeat.

 Stitched Up HQ

-In October 2020 we opened a pop-up clothing hub in Stretford Mall, where we’ll be running our workshops until around the end of March 2021.
+In October 2020 we opened a pop-up clothing hub in Stretford Mall, where we’ll be running our workshops for the time being.
 You can also shop our reclaimed textiles and sustainable sewing supplies from Weds-Sat 12-5pm.